Dry litter is important

-Better litter with lighting Dry litter is important for the health and growth of birds.
-A correctly dimensioned and adjusted ventilation system and proper heating of the house prior to stocking is a good start for the litter, but an uneven distribution of the birds can lead to rapid degradation of the litter. see also
+A correctly dimensioned and adjusted ventilation system and proper house heating before stocking is a good start for the litter.
+Still, an uneven distribution of the birds can lead to rapid degradation of the litter.

 The birds instinctively seek to rest in dark areas where they crowd together in small groups.
 They give off body heat, leading to an increase in litter temperature.
 Warm litter means dry litter.
 In those areas of the house where birds do not crowd together, the litter is not being heated.
 It becomes cold and most often damp, possibly even wet.
 The birds do not like lying down in cold and wet areas, starting a vicious circle leading to even bigger patches with poor litter.

 The following measures can adjust the birds' behavior in the livestock house: